 Your solar panel cleaning checklist should include a ladder, roof harness, soft-bristled brush with a long handle, outdoor cleaner, long hose, safety helmet, and gloves.
 For a sparkling result, mix water with gentle soap or opt for a solar panel-specific cleaner.
 You can gather the necessary equipment from your local hardware store.
 For instance, Bunnings solar panel cleaning kits are a simple option or you can assemble your own.
 We’ve simplified the process with this straightforward step by step guide for your convenience.

-1. Switch Off Your System: An important Safety precaution is to begin by turning off your solar system at the switchboard, following the provided instructions.
+Switch Off Your System: It’s an important safety precaution to begin by turning off your solar system at the switchboard, following the provided instructions is essential.

-3. Prepare the Cleaning Solution: Mix water with a mild, soap-like dishwashing liquid or use a solar panel-specific cleaner.
+Prepare the Cleaning Solution: The best thing to use to clean solar panels is to mix water with a mild, soap-like dishwashing liquid or use a solar panel-specific cleaner.
 Avoid harsh chemicals to prevent damage to the panels.

 For those considering the DIY route for solar panel cleaning, prioritising safety is essential.
 It’s crucial to always secure yourself with a harness before beginning any work.